INTENSIVE OUTPATIENT PROGRAMS

 The Trauma Enlightenment IOP Programs at TICC are unique and the only one of its kind within the Lexington, Kentucky area.
 The specialized programs have been designed to provide intensive, evidence-based therapeutic treatment to individuals in a small group setting.
 The creators of this program are clinically trained in cognitive processing therapy (CPT), Motivational Interviewing (MI), and Dialectical Behavioral Therapy (DBT).
 Therefore, the facilitators will be using well established pre-developed materials for the trauma informed IOP group.
 The book titled “A Workbook Integrating Skills from ACT, DBT, and CBT: Overcoming Trauma and PTSD” will be employed to provide foundational tenants of evidence-based intensive trauma informed clinical counseling.

-TICC is currently accepting community based referrals for the
+TICC is currently accepting provider- and self-referrals for

 Who are the best candidates for IOP Programs at TICC?